LGFae/swww/README.md

 ## Acknowledgments

-A huge thanks to everyone involed in the [smithay](https://github.com/Smithay) project.
+A huge thanks to everyone involved in the [smithay](https://github.com/Smithay) project.
 Making this program would not have been possible without it.
 In fact, the first versions of swww were quite literally copy pasted from the [layer shell example in the client-toolkit